 The WSIB may increase a worker’s FEL benefit only if the worker suffers a significant reduction in earnings, or is not able to earn, due to:

 - a deterioration in the impairment, see 18-05-09, NEL Redeterminations

 - a job change related to the injury, or

 - another situation directly related to the injury.

-If the earnings decrease because of the work-related injury, the worker may also be entitled to WR services, see 19-02-01, Work Reintegration Principles, Concepts and Definitions.
+If the earnings decrease because of the work-related injury, the worker may also be entitled to RTW services, see 19-02-07, RTW Overview and Key Concepts.

-If a worker requires a new work transition (WT) plan, the WSIB calculates the FEL benefit using the earnings of the suitable occupation (SO) at the completion of the plan, see 19-03-03, Determining Suitable Occupation.
+If a worker requires a new RTW plan, the WSIB calculates the FEL benefit using the earnings of the suitable occupation (SO) at the completion of the plan, see 19-02-10, RTW Assessments and Plans.